nav-ya-singh/nav-ya-singh/README.md

-- 👋 Hello, I’m Navya Singh, a student at the Liberal Arts and Science Academy, passtionate about genetics, physics, and data science.
+- 👋 Hello, I’m Navya Singh, a student at UC Berkeley, passtionate about chemical engineering and computation.